domhhv/domhhv/README.md

 ### Hi!
 I'm Dominik 👋

-I'm a Full-Stack Engineer, formerly at Waze and Unstoppable Domains.
+I'm a Full-Stack Engineer passionate about open source.
+Formerly at Waze, PandaDoc, and Unstoppable Domains.

 Currently building an AI solution for designing data centers and learning a ton about LLMs.